Download: Poor mobile reception96.5 KB

 - Keep records

 Keep a record of when and where you get poor reception.
-Before you contact your provider, make sure you gather all the information you've collected on your reception issues.
+Before you contact your provider, make sure you gather all the information you have collected on your reception issues.

 - Contact your provider